Postpartum Care, Rooted in Presence

 My path to postpartum work began when I became a mother.
 After my twins were born, my sister stayed with us for a month.
 I remember the two of us laughing around the table, just a handful of days after the birth, feeling myself punch-drunk with exhaustion, emotion, and probably medication.
 Those early weeks postpartum felt like a break in reality as I’d known it, and I was grateful beyond words to have someone to share that bizarre, beautiful experience with.
 Her presence was vital.

 At Daymoon Doula, I ground my work in calm presence and practical support.
 I specialize in helping families create gentle rhythms that support recovery, rest, and confidence in early parenthood.
 My approach is relational and responsive.
 I listen carefully, adapt easily, and bring steadiness, a touch of humor, and deep reverence for our inner lives.
-(Yes, please tell me your birth story!)

 I love babies, families in all forms, and the everyday practices that sustain life.
 I believe carework is a form of resistance, that slowing down, asking for help, and tending the early postpartum period with respect can bring healing that ripples outward.